claytonrv/Inze/README.md

 # Welcome to the Inze project.
 ###

-Inze was idealized to help people to understand and follow up their spents with credit cards.
+Inze was idealized to be a helper to understand and follow up spents with credit cards.
-Throught a csv version of invoices, the idea is to classify and organize your spents to let you know, how much, how often and where you're spending your money.
+Using a csv version of invoices, the idea is to classify and organize your spents, and show their behaviors during the time to bring up, how much, how often and where money is being spent.
-Using charts and graphs the application will show you how you spents are changing during the time and what is the things you've most spent money by the time.
+Using charts and graphs the application shows how the spents are changing during the time and what is the most spent categories where the money is going to.

->*This application is being constructed, so some things are very "manual", for now. **AND AT THIS MOMENT, JUST WORKS FOR NUBANK'S INVOICES!***
+>*This application is being constructed, so some things are quite "manual", for now. **Currently it only works for Nubank's invoices***

 <br />
 <br />